Rope care

 Frictional heat

-Heat generated by friction can cause the fibers of a rope to melt, which in turn may impair the rope's performance.
+The heat generated by friction can cause the fibers of a rope to melt, which in turn may impair the rope's performance.
 This happens especially on winches.
 We have special cover designs developed for that specific purpose that withstand the generated heat.
 Your Robline® distributor will be happy to assist you in finding the best rope for your needs.

 UV radiation